Lessons from a Fae Queen: A Little Guide to a Big, Magical Life

 Hello, there.
 My name is Lea (pronounced like “Lee”).
 You can call me Doctor Hughes, if you like — but honestly, no one calls me that except for my brother, and that’s only because he is also Doctor Hughes.
 We’re cute like that.

-This might seem like an usual way to start a book, but if we’re going to spend the next sixty thousand words together, I figured you might like to know who’s at the other end of these pages.
+This might seem like an usual way to start a book, but if we’re going to spend the next thirty thousand words together, I figured you might like to know who’s at the other end of these pages.

 I spent a lot of time thinking about how I’d approach this book.
 What it would feel like.
 What the tone would be.
 The world is filled with endless self-help books: books on habit formation, on creativity, on authenticity.
 I’ve read many of them.
 And while they are all unique in their own right, they all have one thing in common: the author deliberately implements strategies that encourage you to trust them.
+Some ground themselves in evidence-based research; some call attention to their own experience and expertise; and some look to leverage good, old-fashioned charisma.
+If I’m being honest, I plan to utilize a bit of all three.

 Despite the neo-capitalist terminology, there’s nothing icky about having a strategy to cultivate trust.
 Countless research studies have demonstrated that the best predictor of success in therapy is the therapeutic relationship itself: specifically, the client’s belief that they can trust their therapist.
 Trustful relationships are core mechanisms of change.
 Trust matters, and it isn’t something that just happens.
 It must be earned.